andydangit/100-days-of-code/r1-log.md

 ### R1D8
 1-28
 Form # 4
--   Started and completed Form 4 Challenge
+-   Start and completed Form 4 Challenge
 -   Creating Navbar and Card from CSS
 -   No Bootstrap